CodeHipster/java-carpool/src/main/java/thijs/oostdam/carpool/authentication/README.md

 ### signed-id
-The signed-id header contains a token consisting of 2 parts separated by a '.' the first part is the id(email) in base64 encoded format. the second part is the signature in base64 encoded format.
+The signed-id header contains a token consisting of 2 parts separated by a '.' the first part is the id(address) in base64 encoded format. the second part is the signature in base64 encoded format.

 ### safety